cjheath/adl/docs/README.md

 objects may also contain child objects, which is surprisingly often useful.

+An Assignment may be either tentative or final; final assignments may not be overridden.

+### References

+One special type of variable is called a Reference.
+The value assigned to a Reference is a pathname (traversal) to another object.
+An inherited assignment to a Reference may only be re-assigned to a subtype of the inherited assignment, which preserves type safety.
+A reference may be single or multiple, which allows an array of objects to be included in one reference.
+All members of the array must conform to the required type.
+Anonymous instances may be defined inline and assigned to a reference.

+### Aliases

+An Alias is a special kind of assignment to the Name variable.
+It makes an existing name invisible in its parent, and the object may now be found under a new name (or may be anonymous).
+This may be used to rename or hide inherited child objects.

 ### Type Safety

 All assignments are type-checked using a system of lexical types.